CareDailyAI/docs/synthetic_apis/dashboard_status.md

 | 1      | Warning | Orange            |
 | 2      | Critical | Red              |

-You can generally ignore these deprecated fields which will remain for historical reasons:
+Apps can generally ignore these card-level fields which will remain for historical reasons:
 * `type`
 * `title`